yanzhen4/yanzhen4.github.io/_pages/about.md

 I am also fortunate to be mentored by [Yu Zhang](https://yuzhimanhua.github.io/) in UIUC and by [Sihao Chen](https://sihaoc.github.io/) in UPenn.

-I also interned at Microsoft AI, working on improving LLM's ability on MLE tasks.
+I also interned at Microsoft AI in Summer 2025, working on improving LLM's ability on MLE tasks.

 I am a recipient of the Honorable Mention of the 2025 CRA Outstanding Undergrad Researcher Award.